Part 1: Finding NCOA Updated Addresses

 Watch the video, or see our guide below for a step by step guide on filtering record type.

 The quickest way to find updated addresses is to filter record_type.
 Record Type returns one of three results: A, C, H.

 This information is covered in greater detail on our Output Guide, which you can see here.
-There are some helpful images in that document.

 If you have any questions or need help, send us a quick note to email@example.com.